 There will usually be an obligation on the Contractor/Sub-Contractor to mitigate the delay and there will be costs associated with this mitigation which could include:

-Some forms of contract exclude entitlement for the costs associated with any accerlation of the works.
-The wording of each contract will need to be reviewed.
+Some forms of Contract exclude entitlement for the costs associated with any acceleration of the works.
+The wording of each Contract will need to be reviewed.

 Here are some practical tips when dealing with claims for winter working: